 PHP

-The built-in fgetcsv function already handles quoting, so it is enough for simple jobs.
+The built-in fgetcsv handles quoting, enough for simple jobs.
+It also has a defect worth knowing before you trust it.

 <?php